ngryan3/RyanBrand/README.md

 The about page has links to Ryan's social media.

 On the login/Register page you can make an account with credentials.
 You can use the button at the bottom to switch between login and register.
-Logging in does not redirect you currently.
+You can login as an admin by switching at the bottom of the register/login page.
+Logging as a user prompts you.
+Logging in as an admin brings you to the admin page.

 You can login into a client account with credentials: username: user, password: user